Valve boss trashes his own 'marginally adequate' VR headset

 "We're optimistic.
 We think VR is going to be great," Newell stated in an interview with Polygon.
 "We're also pretty comfortable with the idea that it will turn out to be a complete failure."

-Newell admitted that other hurdle is good VR content.
+Newell admitted that VR's other hurdle is the lack of good content.
 "I can't think of a single piece of [VR] content that would cause millions of people to justify changing their home computing," he said.

 Last week Valve announced plans to produce three full-length VR games.